KlausVigo/phangorn/CONTRIBUTING.md

 3. [Propose a file change](https://help.github.com/articles/editing-files-in-another-user-s-repository/) to update the function documentation in the roxygen comments (starting with `#'`).

 ### Contribute code 📝

+This package is in a stable state of development, with active subsequent development primarily in response to user feedback.

 Care to fix bugs or implement new functionality for phangorn?
 Awesome! 👏 Have a look at the [issue list][issues] and leave a comment on the things you want to work on.
 See also the development guidelines below.